ajmalrishad/Instagram-Video-Downloader/README.md

-# TikTok_Video_Downloader_App
+# Instagram_Video_Downloader_App
-Python Tkinter App for download video from TikTok
+Python Tkinter App for download video from Instagram

 #Overview
 This App allows you to easily download videos from Instagram by simply providing the video URL.
 It utilizes the instaloader Python package to handle the downloading process.